Beyond Semantic Understanding: Preserving Collaborative Frequency Components in LLM-based Recommendation: The Proposed FreLLM4Rec Approach

 We leverage a result from spectral graph theory: any spectral filter can be approximated by a polynomial of the Laplacian ~\cite{defferrard2016convolutional}:

 Our G-LPF applies this operator to purify ID embeddings:

-The sparse structure of real-world collaborative graphs ensures computational efficiency.
+The sparse structure of collaborative graphs in real-world ensures computational efficiency.
 In our experiments, we adopt a simplified first-order filter $(K=1)$ with response $h(\lambda) = 1 - \alpha\lambda$, where $\alpha \in [0,1]$ controls filtering strength, with $\alpha = 0$ corresponding to no filtering and $\alpha = 1$ providing maximum smoothing.